mnit-rtmc/iris/docs/gate_arms.md

 An [action plan] can be associated with a gate arm array.
 The plan's [phase] will be continuously updated according to the array state (see below).

-Any number of [DMS actions] can be assigned to these phases to warn motorists of the gate arm state.
-The messages for these are displayed to the right of the camera view, for up to two of these signs.
+Any number of [device actions] can be assigned to these phases to warn motorists of the gate arm state.
+DMS messages for these are displayed to the right of the camera view, for up to two signs.

 ## Operating